CaiganMythFang/Archipelago-BerryBuryBerry/README.md

 This is the current progress on the APWorld for Berry Bury Berry.
 Basic logic and things are in place, but not tested too much yet.

+Currently provided as is, open to forking or assistance with as I don't have the time or energy to continue this project at this moment.
+If nobody picks this up in a few months, I might pick it back up.

 # [Archipelago](https://archipelago.gg) ![Discord Shield](https://discordapp.com/api/guilds/731205301247803413/widget.png?style=shield) | [Install](https://github.com/ArchipelagoMW/Archipelago/releases)

 Archipelago provides a generic framework for developing multiworld capability for game randomizers.
 In all cases,